Everything You Never Knew You Wanted to Know About Berlin And Kreuzberg

 At 9:oo AM sharp the newly opened 3rd municipal hospital in Berlin, Krankenhaus Am Urban, checks in its very first patient: a Dienstmädchen (a maid, a female servant) suffering from an unspecified lung condition.

 Before noon that day the male station is going to take in several patients as well.
-A couple of hours later 20 persons in need of hospitalisation are going to be relocated from Krankenhaus im Friedrichshain – the first municipal hospital opened in Berlin in 1874 and already for some time hardly capable of providing medical help to all those who need it.
+A couple of hours later 20 persons in need of hospitalisation are going to be relocated from Krankenhaus im Friedrichshain – the first municipal hospital opened in Berlin in 1874 and already for some time struggling to provide medical help to all those who need it.

 The new hospital has the capacity of 574 beds for 192 men and 166 women on the internal medicine ward, as well as for 120 men and 96 women on the surgical ward.
 The fact that more men are to be admitted than women has nothing to do with discrimination: men are much more often victims of industrial accidents – a sad but almost every-day occurrence in the times of heavy industrialisation.

-Hermann Blankenstein, the architect of this hospital and of plenty of other both medical and non-medical Berlin establishments (more about Blankenstein in the post here), being a skilled craftsman and a man of vision made sure that the new hospital had extra space for more beds than originally planned.
+Hermann Blankenstein, the architect of this hospital and of plenty of other both medical and non-medical Berlin establishments, like the famous Markthalle IX in Kreuzberg 36 (more about Blankenstein in the post here), being a skilled craftsman and a man of vision made sure that the new hospital had extra space for more beds than originally planned.
 He knew that with the social and market developments in Berlin the demand for them will be growing.

 Having originally planned a not very effective but economical gas lighting for the Krankenhaus, Blankenstein was soon surprised by the good news that Berlin Parliament agreed to cover the costs of an electric lighting installation.
 And so Krankenhaus Am Urban became the first Berlin hospital lit with light bulbs instead of gas flames.